-- A. A violation of a COVID-19 Order of the County Health Officer shall be a misdemeanor, a public nuisance, and a violation of this ordinance, and as such, a violation of this ordinance may be enforced as a misdemeanor, as a nuisance, or as a civil violation through imposition of administrative penalties as detailed in this ordinance. - B. It shall be an a violation of this ordinance and the Law of the County of Mendocino, enforceable as an infraction, nuisance, or civil penalty by way of an Administrative Citation, for any individual person to willfully or negligently refuse to wear a Facial Covering after an Enforcement Officer has informed the person that a Facial Covering is required by this section, as described below, unless the individual articulates a truthful, valid reason for not wearing a facial covering that is also one of the exceptions provided below.
+A. A violation of a COVID-19 Order of the County Health Officer shall be a misdemeanor, a public nuisance, and a violation of this ordinance, and as such, a violation of this ordinance may be enforced as a misdemeanor, as a nuisance, or as a civil violation through imposition of administrative penalties as detailed in this ordinance.

-- a.
+- B. It shall be an a violation of this ordinance and the Law of the County of Mendocino, enforceable as an infraction, nuisance, or civil penalty by way of an Administrative Citation, for any individual person to willfully or negligently refuse to wear a Facial Covering after an Enforcement Officer has informed the person that a Facial Covering is required by this section, as described below, unless the individual articulates a truthful, valid reason for not wearing a facial covering that is also one of the exceptions provided below. - a.
 All individual persons must wear a Facial Covering before they enter, and at all times while inside an indoor facility or any enclosed space, besides their residence, and outdoors when unable to maintain a six foot distance from other persons outside of their own household or Non-distancing Stable Group. - b.
 The following individual persons are exempt from the requirements of this Section 5.B: - i.
 Children under the age of two (2) years; - ii.
 Children older than 2-years of age who are exempt by state guidelines related to the COVID-19 pandemic for specific settings (e.g. school or childcare center); - iii.
-Any person who is not an employee or other worker engaged in contact with the public or engaged in commercial food preparation, AND such person: - 1. is advised by a licensed medical professional not to wear a of a Facial Covering would create a risk to the person related to their work as determine by local, state, or federal regulations or workplace safety guidelines; - 2. is unconscious, incapacitated, or otherwise unable to remove the Facial Covering without assistance; or - 3. is having trouble breathing or wearing a mask, but only to the extent necessary to enter a medical facility or otherwise seek treatment or diagnosis of the condition causing that trouble; - iv.
+Any person who is not an employee or other worker engaged in contact with the public or engaged in commercial food preparation, AND such person: - is advised by a licensed medical professional not to wear a Facial Covering for health-related reasons or if the wearing of a Facial Covering would create a risk to the person related to their work as determine by local, state, or federal regulations or workplace safety guidelines; - 2. is unconscious, incapacitated, or otherwise unable to remove the Facial Covering without assistance; or - 3. is having trouble breathing or wearing a mask, but only to the extent necessary to enter a medical facility or otherwise seek treatment or diagnosis of the condition causing that trouble; - iv.
 Persons who are hearing impaired, or communicating with a person who is hearing impaired, where the ability to see the mouth is essential for communication; - v.
-Persons who are obtaining a service involving the nose or face for which temporary removal of the face covering is necessary to perform the service; - vi.
-Persons who are seated at a restaurant or other establishment that offers food or beverage service, while they are eating or drinking, provided that they are able to maintain a distance of at least six feet away from persons who are not members of the same household or residence;
+Persons who are obtaining a service involving the nose or face for which temporary removal of the face covering is necessary to perform the service;